Harjas21K/Transmission-Gearbox-Assembly/README.md

 ## 📝 Project Status

-- ✅ Initial sketches and component design
+- Initial sketches and component design
-- ✅ Assembly drawing and exploded views
-- 🔄 Ongoing refinements and documentation
+- In progress of 3d modelling and incorperation of bevel gears on a 90 degree axis to combine vertical shaft with horizontal shafts

 ## 🚀 How to Use